Nigel Godrich: Roger Waters, Arcade Fire, Idles and the Smile

-In 2010, Godrich and Beck composed the score for Scott Pilgrim vs. the World, Godrich's first film work.
-In October 2012, Godrich, along with Joey Waronker and singer Laura Bettinson, released an album as Ultraísta.
-In 2015, he produced the live album Roger Waters: The Wall, and made a cameo as a Stormtrooper in Star Wars: The Force Awakens.
-He mixed the Red Hot Chili Peppers' eleventh studio album, The Getaway (2016).
-Godrich produced the fifth solo album by Roger Waters, Is This the Life We Really Want?, released in June 2017.
+Godrich mixed the Red Hot Chili Peppers' eleventh studio album, The Getaway (2016).
+He produced the fifth solo album by Roger Waters, Is This the Life We Really Want?, released in June 2017.
 Godrich, a fan of Waters' work with Pink Floyd, was critical of Waters' previous solo work and felt his role as producer was to "encourage him, to push him a little bit".
-During the COVID-19 pandemic, Godrich worked with the Arcade Fire in isolation in El Paso, Texas, producing their album We (2022).
+Godrich provided sound design for Kid A Mnesia Exhibition (2021), an interactive experience created for the anniversary of Kid A and Amnesiac.
+During the COVID-19 pandemic, Godrich produced the Arcade Fire album We (2022).